Can We Predict Performance of Large Models across Vision-Language Tasks?: Introduction

 A bonus of our framework is active evaluation, which aims to select a subset of model-dataset pairs to evaluate in order to minimize prediction errors across the entire performance matrix.
 Given a PMF model on a very sparse performance matrix, we calculate prediction uncertainty from MCMC and prioritize evaluating model-dataset pairs with high uncertainty.
 Our experiments will confirm the effectiveness of this strategy for active evaluation.

 A challenge is that PMF tends to predict the average score for models and datasets with very few observed scores, resulting in poor prediction results~\citep{pmf}.
 To address this, we introduce several improvements to enhance PMF for scenarios with sparse observed data.
 First, we extend PMF to a simple tensor factorization approach, which can handle multiple performance metrics across different vision-language tasks.
 Second, we utilize Bayesian PMF~\citep{bpmf} with an LKJ prior~\citep{lkj} on the variance.
-Third, we also incorporate extra information as model and dataset profiles to improve performance prediction.
-For example, if we know a model uses CLIP as a vision encoder, the information may help predict the model's performance, especially when we observe only a few performance scores of the model.
+Third, we also incorporate specific information from LVLMs and datasets to improve performance prediction.
+For example, if we know a model uses CLIP as a vision encoder, the information may help predict the model's performance, especially when we observe only a few performance scores.

 In experiments, we conduct a systematic evaluation of 108 LVLMs across 176 distinct datasets derived from 36 existing benchmarks, based on prior works~\citep{VLMEvalKit,lmms_eval,hemm,prismatic,universal}.
 We evaluate open-source models such as LLaVA-v1.5~\citep{llava_1_5}, InstructBLIP~\citep{instructblip}, mPLUG-Owl~\citep{ye2023mplug2}, and MiniGPT-4~\citep{minigpt4}, as well as closed-source models including GPT-4o, GPT-4~\citep{gpt4}, Gemini-1.5~\citep{gemini15}.
 The benchmarks cover general VQA~\citep{seed2}, knowledge-dense VQA~\citep{mmmu}, hallucination~\citep{pope_benchmark}, medicine~\citep{pathvqa}, emotion recognition~\citep{goodfellow2013challenges}, and others.
 To reduce computational and API costs, we subsample some datasets, following \citet{hemm}.